 Sheds are a staple to many gardens and backyards.
 They have almost unlimited practical uses and help keep your outdoor space tidy and organised.
 They can often be used as a work area as well.

-While we specialise in building custom Australian steel sheds at Designer Sheds, sometimes it doesn’t hurt to dream a little and see what other shed enthusiasts are building around the world.
+While we specialise in building custom steel sheds at Designer Sheds, sometimes it doesn’t hurt to dream a little and see what other shed enthusiasts are building around the world.

 Here are 10 shed builders from around the world that have gone above and beyond with their shed designs.
 Maybe these sheds will inspire you to be just as creative in the future!